raideno/image-transformer/docs/index.rst

 Troubleshooting
 ---------------

-If you encounter any issues during installation, please refer to the project's README file or open an issue on the project's GitHub page.
+If you encounter any issues during installation, please refer to the project's README file or open an issue on the project's `GitHub page <https://github.com/raideno/image-transformer>`_.

 .. toctree::
    :maxdepth: 2